Thyristor: Switching characteristics

 In a conventional thyristor, once it has been switched on by the gate terminal, the device remains latched in the on-state (i.e. does not need a continuous supply of gate current to remain in the on state), providing the anode current has exceeded the latching current (I_{L}).
 As long as the anode remains positively biased, it cannot be switched off unless the current drops below the holding current (I_{H}).
-In normal working conditions the latching current is always greater than holding current.
-In the above figure I_{L} has to come above the I_{H} on y-axis since I_{L}>I_{H}.
+In normal working conditions, the latching current is always greater than holding current.
+In the above figure, I_{L} has to come above the I_{H} on y-axis since I_{L}>I_{H}.

 A thyristor can be switched off if the external circuit causes the anode to become negatively biased (a method known as natural, or line, commutation).
 In some applications this is done by switching a second thyristor to discharge a capacitor into the anode of the first thyristor.
 This method is called forced commutation.

 Once the current through the thyristor drops below the holding current, there must be a delay before the anode can be positively biased and retain the thyristor in the off-state.
-This minimum delay is called the circuit commutated turn off time (t_{Q}).
+This minimum delay is called the circuit commutated turn-off time (t_{Q}).
 Attempting to positively bias the anode within this time causes the thyristor to be self-triggered by the remaining charge carriers (holes and electrons) that have not yet recombined.

 Frequency

-Thyristors are designed for low frequency applications i.e. those below 1kHz.
+Thyristors are designed for low-frequency applications; that is, those below 1 kHz.
 Frequencies higher than the domestic AC mains supply (e.g. 50 Hz or 60 Hz), require thyristors with lower values of t_{Q}.
-Such fast thyristors can be made by diffusing heavy metal ions such as gold or platinum which act as charge combination centers into the silicon.
+Such fast thyristors can be made by diffusing heavy metal ions such as gold or platinum, which act as charge combination centers, into the silicon.
 Today, fast thyristors are more usually made by electron or proton irradiation of the silicon, or by ion implantation.
-Irradiation is more versatile than heavy metal doping because it permits the dosage to be adjusted in fine steps, even at quite a late stage in the processing of the silicon.
+Irradiation is more versatile than heavy-metal doping because it permits the dosage to be adjusted in fine steps, even at quite a late stage in the processing of the silicon.